Unit 5: PINNs on Basic Models

 • Lux for the model and its parameter container;

-• a symmetric central difference to compute \dot{x}_\theta(t) at collocation points — see the comment in the listing for why the demo prefers it over AD-inside-AD with current package versions;
+• a symmetric central difference to compute \dot{x}_\theta(t) at collocation points — this sidesteps the silent-gradient pitfall of §5.2 (see the comment in the listing for the specifics);

 • Zygote.gradient to differentiate the loss with respect to \theta (many-input scalar-output → reverse mode).